OtagoCarpentries/2018-11-29-esr/index.md

 <h2 id="setup">Setup</h2>

 <p>
-  ESR will provide particpants with laptops with the required software pre-installed.
+  Participants will be provided with a laptop with the necessary software on it
   </p>